×

-7 Immersion Activities to Help Your Language Students Soar
+7 Interesting Immersion Activities for Language Students

 Want to make your classes even more immersive and motivational than actually flying into the country and living among native speakers?
-You can!

 Through the seven immersion activities I’ll share with you below, your students can be instantly transported into the country where the target language is spoken, without purchasing plane tickets.